'I would like to work as an astronomy researcher overseas in various observatories...'

 Bachelor of Science in Astronomy and Physics

-Rosemary was inspired by the planets after reading a book by Dava Sobel on the Solar System, and has since made understanding more about the universe her primary interest.
+Rosemary was inspired by the planets after reading a book by Dava Sobel on the Solar System and has since made understanding more about the universe her primary interest.

 ‘After this, I was thoroughly fascinated by how space worked and decided to explore it further as a part of my Physics study at UC,’ she says.

-Having a long-developed love for the sciences, Rosemary’s study is made up of a variety of maths and physics areas.
+Having a long-developed love for the sciences, Rosemary’s undergraduate study was made up of a variety of maths and physics areas.
 UC was her first choice due to its course offerings and her family being graduates, as well as getting to enrol with a UC Merit Scholarship for her NCEA results.

 ‘I enjoy understanding physical concepts and being able to rationalise different physical situations, and then also being able to explain to my peers how they work.’